 15. University of New Brunswick

-Application requirements for Bachelors of Nursing in Canada for International Students
+Application Requirements for Bachelor of Nursing in Canada for International Students

-International Students need to demonstrate the below documents and records to get admission to the Bachelor of Nursing program in Canada.
+International students must demonstrate the documents and records below to get admission to the Bachelor of Nursing program in Canada.

 - Class 10 result and character certificate